-2.10 ENVIRONMENT MATTERS
+2.11 ENVIRONMENT MATTERS

 We are not aware of the content of any environmental audit or other environmental investigation or soil survey which may have been carried out on the property and which may draw attention to any contamination or the possibility of any such contamination.

 In undertaking our work, we have been instructed to assume that no contaminative or potentially contaminative use has ever been carried out on the property.

 We have not carried out any investigation into past or present use, either of the property or of any neighbouring land, to establish whether there is any contamination or potential for contamination to the subject property from the use or site and have therefore assumed that none exists.

 However, should it be established subsequently that contamination exists at the property or on any neighbouring land, or that the premises has been or is being put to any contaminative use, this might reduce the value now reported.

-Details Area Based on the document supplied by the client, the land area of the subject property is 7,682 sq. m. with a total built-up area of 58,919.30 sq. m.
-Topography Generally, the property is rectangular shaped and on level terrain Drainage Assumed available and connected.
+Details Topography Generally, appears to be level and irregular in shape.
+Drainage Assumed available and connected.
 Flooding ValuStrat's verbal inquiries with local authorities were unable to confirm whether flooding is a point of concern at the subject property.
-For the purposes of this valuation, ValuStrat has assumed that the subject property is not flood prone.
+For the purposes of this valuation, ValuStrat has assumed that the subject property is not flood liable.
 A formal written submission will be required for any further investigation which is outside of this report's scope of work.
-Note: It is understood that there is no known flooding in the area.
 Landslip ValuStrat's' verbal inquiries with local authorities were unable to confirm whether land slip is a point of concern at the subject property.
 For the purposes of this valuation, ValuStrat has assumed that the subject property is not within a landslip designated area.
 A formal written submission will be required for any further investigation which is outside of this report's scope of work.

-2.10.1 TOWN PLANNING
+2.11.1 TOWN PLANNING

 Neither from our knowledge nor as a result of our inspection are, we aware of any planning proposals which are likely to directly adversely affect this property.

 In the absence of any information to the contrary, it is assumed that the existing use is lawful, has valid planning consent and the planning consent is not personal to the existing occupiers and there are no particular onerous or adverse conditions which would affect our valuation.
+We are not aware of any potential development or change of use of the property or properties in the locality which would materially affect our valuation.